 Let's be honest.
 Even though FHA loan rules say that applicants with credit scores as low as 500 are eligible for financing, the chances of being approved for a home loan with a low credit score are not terrific.
-However, there is no reason to despair.
-The minimum credit score for home loan is improving, with FHA lenders rolling back their minimum FICO score requirements in 2014, and one of the country's largest banks recently dropped its 660 threshold to a more doable 620, and some have gone as low as 600.
+However, there is no reason to despair if you believe you have FHA loans bad credit score.
+The minimum credit score for fha loan is improving, with FHA lenders rolling back their minimum FICO score requirements in 2014, and one of the country's largest banks recently dropped its 660 threshold to a more doable 620, and some have gone as low as 600.

 FHA allows scores down to 580 for a 96.5 percent loan and 500 for a 90 percent loan -- but almost no one qualifies.
 According to the FHA's 2013 annual report, applicants with credit scores of 620 or lower face difficulties obtaining a loan through FHA.
 Primarily, two things are at work: